celestiaorg/test-infra/docs/test-plans/001-Big-Blocks/test-cases/tc-002-da-sync.md

    2. `J` milliseconds of network latency
 2. Bridge nodes connect to respective Validators
 3. Full / Light nodes connect to Bridge Nodes
+4. Starts syncing the chain
-4. Check that the latest received height is the same as for the validators
+5. Checks that the latest received height is the same as for the validators

 ## Data Set: